Up to 50% off sofas & mattresses — limited‑time deals.

 Step 7 – Overnight Cooling Diaries

-• Any episodes of waking sweaty or clammy
+• Any sweaty or clammy wake-ups

 Step 8 – Body-Type And Position-Specific Cooling Profiles

-We record cooling experiences by:
+We record cooling behavior by:

 • Weight band (under 130, 130–230, over 230)

-• Primary position (side, back, stomach, combination)
+• Primary sleep position (side, back, stomach, or combination)

-• Warm, tends to trap heat
+• Warm and more likely to trap heat

 Step 9 – Couple Heat And Shared-Surface Testing

-We structure their sessions like this:
+We structure those sessions like this:

 We also check: